michelle1818/flashcards-app/README.md

 # Flashcards App

-This flashcard application allows the user to manage decks of flashcards, create and delete cards, and take quizzes.
+This flashcard application is an easy way to study, practice and master what you’re learning.
+Create your own flashcards to help you study and learn!

 ## Description